Geoffrey Perkins: Radio Active

 In 1980, Perkins co-wrote and featured in the radio sketch show Radio Active, revised and adapted from the early Oxford Revue shows, and initially based around the comedy parody group The Hee Bee Gee Bees, consisting of Philip Pope, Angus Deayton and Michael Fenton Stevens.
 Prior to its leap from the revue to the radio, the production toured and appeared at the Edinburgh Festival Fringe, after which it was picked up by BBC Radio 4 for a pilot called The Oxford Revue Presents Radio Active.
 Radio Active, "which poked fun at the amateurishness of some local radio broadcasting".
 It went on to run for seven series and won a Sony Award.
 Perkins portrayed a character called Mike Flex, a young cocky disc jockey.
 Perkins and Deayton wrote much of the series and later it was transferred to BBC2 television as the Grand Prix and Silver Rose of Montreux-winner KYTV.

 Perkins is credited with writing the joke about Ringo Starr not being the best drummer in the Beatles, frequently misattributed to John Lennon or Jasper Carrott.
-It was broadcast on Radio Active on 6 October 1981.
+It was broadcast on Radio Active on 15 September 1981 and spoken by Michael Fenton Stevens.